aschmolck/mlabwrap/README.txt

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/matlab/bin/glnx86/

-2. As root, you can either add the matlab library path to ``/etc/ld.so.conf`` and run ``ldconfig``
+2. As root, you can either add the Matlab library path to ``/etc/ld.so.conf`` and run ``ldconfig``

 3. Or, ugly but also works: just copy or symlink all the libraries to